babashka/process/README.md

 ```

 The first string argument to `shell` is tokenized automatically: `"ls -la"` is
-broken up into `"ls"` and `"-la"`.
+broken up into `"ls"` and `"-la"`, so `(shell "ls -la")` also works.
+This eases
+the migration from existing bash scripts.

 You can provide more arguments if you need to:

 ``` clojure
 user=> (shell "ls -la" "src" "test")